Marry in The Drenagh House & Estate

 Because of the breathtaking ocean views that it offers and the scenic landscape around the temple, the National Trust was kind enough to open the Mussenden Temple for wedding ceremonies.
 Guests can also enjoy walking along the woodland, the gardens, and the ruins around the area after the service.
 Take note though that weddings are allowed here only from March to September every year.

-Cultra Manor at the Ulster Folk & Transport Museum
+Cultra Manor at the Ulster Folk & Transport Museum for weddings

 Be transported back in time when you get married at the Cultra Manor.
 What makes it one of the most unusual wedding venues in NI is the fact that it is among the structures inside the Ulster Folk & Transport Museum that shows how Northern Ireland looked like 100 years ago.